meshplay/meshplay/docs/pages/extensions/meshmap/importing-design.md

 **Step 1: Access the Extensions UI**

-From Meshery Extension, designs can be imported from your local filesystem or imported from a remote URL.
+From Meshplay Extension, designs can be imported from your local filesystem or imported from a remote URL.

 **Step 2: Navigate to the Designs Tab and Select your Import**